Server data from the Official MCP Registry

 claude plugin install clinical-trial-design@wei-ai-lab

-Quick local-dev alternative — skip the marketplace step entirely and launch Claude Code with the plugin loaded directly:
+Quick local-dev alternative — skip the marketplace step and load the plugin directly from a checkout:

 {